Spotlight (Apple): Yosemite

 In OS X Yosemite, the Spotlight search UI was completely redesigned.
 Instead of it acting as a drop-down menu, it is now located in the center of the screen by default, though the search bar (and/or the window itself) can be dragged to wherever the user prefers it to pop up.
 In addition to doing everything that the previous versions of Spotlight could do, the Yosemite revamp of Spotlight adds a preview or info pane on the right side (with results on the left side), and also adds support for searching through Wikipedia, Maps, and other sources.

 Tahoe

 Following the Liquid Glass design language, Spotlight has been redesigned in macOS Tahoe.
-The Launchpad functionality has been merged with Spotlight, and can be used to search for apps and display an categorized app grid.
-Spotlight has also gained the ability to take system actions and run Shortcuts.
+The Launchpad functionality has been merged with Spotlight, and can be used to search for apps and display a categorized app grid.
+Spotlight has also gained the ability to take system actions, run Shortcuts, and view clipboard history.

+Golden Gate

+With the introduction of Siri AI, Spotlight has been redesigned in macOS Golden Gate, allowing the user to engage with Siri AI to perform actions and answer questions utilizing world knowledge, on-screen awareness, personal context from Messages, Mail, and Photos, and third-party apps via App Intents and Semantic Index.